 - ExpressVPN: Fast and reliable servers make it great for online streaming on Windows devices.
 Works with most streaming platforms including Netflix, Hulu, and Amazon Prime Video.

-- CyberGhost: Offers more than 7,200 servers in 91 countries.
-Easy-to-use Window app make it a suitable option for first-time VPN users.
+- CyberGhost: Offers more than 8,900 servers in 91+ countries.
+Easy-to-use Window app makes it a suitable option for first-time VPN users.

-- PrivateVPN: This newcomer VPN’s impressive speeds makes up for its small server network.
-Has a Windows app and a great security features.
+- PrivateVPN: This newcomer VPN’s impressive speeds make up for its small server network.
+Has a Windows app and great security features.

 The best VPN for Windows

-As I made my top selections for this list, I searched for the best all-around VPNs that meet high standards of performance, security, and value, taking into account criteria such as:
+As I made my top selections for this list, I searched for the best all-round VPNs that meet high standards of performance, security, and value, taking into account criteria such as:

 - Compatibility with Windows